ultraseedbox/USB-Docs/UltraSeedbox Slot Access Methods/File Tranfer Protocol (FTP)/Recommended FTP Clients.md

 ## Setting Up FileZilla

-* When launching for the first time, you'll be greeted by the main GUI of FIleZilla.
+* When launching for the first time, you'll be greeted by the main GUI of FileZilla.
 * Click the Site Manager

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-04/image-1586891413312.png"><p/>

 * A new window appears.
-Click New site and name it.
+Click the site and name it.

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-04/image-1586891738433.png"></p>